Certificate of Sponsorship (COS)

 • Estimated during sponsor licence application

-• Requires justification based on business needs
+• Justification required based on business needs

 • Consider factors such as company size, industry, and growth plans